Partial Recovery in the Graph Alignment Problem

+\gh{ \begin{corollary} Let $G_A$ and $G_B$ be two graphs generated via the correlated Erd\H{o}s-Renyi model $(n,q,s)$ with $\pi^*$ selected uniformly at random.
+Let $\alpha \in (0,1)$, possibly dependent on $n$.
+If

-being required to be $O(1)$.
-It follows that our condition is more restrictive than that in \cite{cullina2018partial}, but the conclusion we get is correspondingly stronger: in \cite{cullina2018partial}, one cannot hope to obtain a permutation that agrees with $\pi^*$ on all but a vanishing fraction of vertices; in our case, we also rule out the possibility of obtaining a permutation that agrees with $\pi^*$ on more than a fraction $\alpha$ of vertices.
+then, for any algorithm which infers $\hat{\pi}$ from $G_A$ and $G_B$, we have $\p[\beta(\hat{\pi},\pi^*)<\alpha]\rightarrow 1 \text{ when } n\rightarrow \infty.$ \end{corollary} The proof of this result is also given in Section \ref{sec:imp}.
+In this form, it is much simpler to compare the impossibility result to the one that features in \cite{cullina2018partial} for almost exact recovery.
+As a reminder, this is the closest result to ours in the literature, and it states that almost exact recovery is impossible when $nqs=O(1)$.
+Thus, when the conditions on $q$ are met, our result is more restrictive than in \cite{cullina2018partial}, but the conclusion we get is correspondingly stronger.
+In \cite{cullina2018partial}, one cannot hope to obtain a permutation that agrees with $\pi^*$ on all but a vanishing fraction of vertices; in our case, we also rule out the possibility of obtaining a permutation that agrees with $\pi^*$ on more than a fraction $\alpha$ of vertices. }